Welk Shrugs Off New Rhythm and Blues Fad

 “I finally made a deal with him on music.
 I promised to stay on the farm until I was 21 if he would buy me an accordion.
 I guess he knew he was working on a long-shot, because he agreed.
 I took a few lessons and started playing for wedding festivals, square dances and other community affairs.
 When I reached 21, father offered me 160 acres of the farm for my own.
 But the long-shot venture didn’t come in.
 Music was in my blood and off I went,” Lawrence smiled.

 Under Kelly’s Wing

-“My assets at the time totaled nothing,”
+“My assets at the time totaled nothing,” he grinned.